Zendos1/TimerControl/README.md

 To use TimerControl in your Xcode project.
 Include TimerControl framework in your project.
-Create a UIView either programatically or in a xib or storyboard, set the type of the UIView to `TimerControl`.
+Create a UIView either programatically or in a xib or storyboard, set the type of the UIView to `TimerControlView`.
 Ensure the UIView has a 1:1 aspect ratio - TimerControl will not draw and will crash the host application unless it is strictly 1:1.